sindresorhus/dot-prop/readme.md

 Delete the property at the given path.

 Returns a boolean of whether the property existed before being deleted.

+### escapePath(path)

+Escape special characters in a path.
+Useful for sanitizing user input.

 #### object